Drew B. Tipton: Federal judicial service

 On January 15, 2020, President Donald Trump announced his intent to nominate Tipton to serve as a United States district judge for the United States District Court for the Southern District of Texas.
 On February 4, 2020, the nomination was sent to the Senate.
 Tipton was nominated to the seat vacated by Judge Sim Lake, who assumed senior status on July 5, 2019.
+The American Bar Association rated Tipton well qualified by a majority and qualified by a minority for the position.
 A hearing on his nomination before the Senate Judiciary Committee was held on February 12, 2020.
 On May 14, 2020, the nomination was reported out of committee by a 12–10 vote.
 On June 3, 2020, the United States Senate invoked cloture on Tipton's nomination by a 53–42 vote.
 Later that day, his nomination was confirmed by a 52–41 vote.
 He received his judicial commission on June 15, 2020.